nickchops/s3eAndroidFullscreen/README.md

 To use the Quick APIs
 ~~~~~~~~~~~~~~~~~~~~~

+You need to add the following to your app project:

+        subprojects
+        {
+            s3eAndroidFullscreen/quick/QAndroidFullscreen
+        }

 **NB:** If updating an existing project, you'll likely need to delete the
 project's 'build_temp' folder.
 This is so that the Hub will regenerate all the
 necessary deployment scripts and include the new extension.